 On-premises phone system solutions act as the end-point for the SIP Trunk service which delivers calls to your software PBX (e.g. 3CX) or Appliance (e.g. Yeastar S-Series).
 This solution allows you to add and remove services from multiple carriers to get favourable tariffs for all call types and destinations without trade-offs.
-On-premise solutions allow you to be in control of SIP Trunk allocation, and get the most favourable call tariffs to your advantage.
+On-premise solutions allow you to choose SIP Trunk suppliers and get the most favourable call tariffs for your business.

-Hosted VoIP solutions terminate SIP Trunk services on the hosting company’s own Internet-based ‘Cloud’ Server, with fewer call-routing and feature choices.
+Hosted VoIP solutions terminate SIP Trunk services on the hosting company’s own Internet-based ‘Cloud’ Server, with fewer call-routing and feature choices available to you.
 Tariffs are usually based on call-minute packages provided by a single carrier or reseller.
 The SIP Trunk services are controlled by the Hosted VoIP provider in the case of Cloud telephony – to the advantage of the hosting provider.

 Benefits of SIP Trunking

 Our farewell to the PSTN brings many benefits.
-SIP Trunks will deliver:
+Your SIP Trunks will provide:

 - Lower monthly Line & DDI rentals – The install charge & monthly rental to have a number of ‘lines’ installed at your office drops significantly.
-DDI numbers either cost a lot less – or are free!
+Our DDI numbers are rent-free!

-- Lower call charges – There are many SIP Trunk providers and competition, combined with a simplified transmission network, has driven down call charges significantly.
-Local call rates have been cut dramatically, and you save on international calls too.
+- Lower call charges – There are many SIP Trunk providers – and competition combined with a simplified transmission network, has driven down call charges significantly.
+Local call rates have been cut dramatically, and you’ll save on international calls too.

-- Better customer service – Provide better customer service by adding more geographical and international numbers.
-Add numbers to your SIP Trunk and terminate them on your IP-PBX quickly and easily.
+- Better customer service – You can provide better customer service by adding more geographical and international numbers.
+Adding numbers to your SIP Trunk and terminating them on your IP-PBX is quick and easy.
 You can give customers more options to dial in at a significantly lower cost, even long distance.
 Its easier for your customers to contact you and you’ll provide a better experience for customers doing business with you.

 - Move offices and keep the same number – SIP Trunks are not bound to a location, so it’s easy to move offices without having to change your stationary or inform your customers.
 There is no longer a need to pay to forward phone calls to the new offices.